 Item No Work Project Historical Background of the Concerned Building Scope of Work Progress 1.
-Restoration to Chik Kwai Study Hall, Sheung Tsuen, Pat Heung (八鄉上村植 桂書室) Chik Kwai Study Hall, was built before 1899 by Lai Kam Tai (黎金泰).
+Restoration of Chik Kwai Study Hall, Sheung Tsuen, Pat Heung (八鄉上村植桂書室) Chik Kwai Study Hall was built before 1899 by Lai Kam Tai (黎金泰).
 The Lai clan in Pat Heung has settled in the Pat Heung area for hundreds of years.
 Chik Kwai Study Hall was originally built for educating young clansmen and was also used for ancestor worship starting from the 1930s.
 Operation of the school ceased during World War II, but resumed afterwards as Wing Hing School for providing modern education.
 It was later used as a kindergarten, which was closed decades ago.
 The Study Hall also served as a venue for clan meetings and traditional rituals.
-The study hall was declared a monument in May 2007. and dentist replacement of defective brickwork Full internal and external cleaning and decoration Repair/Conservation of defective wooden carved features Conservation study and cartographic survey have been completed.
-Arch SD is preparing tender documents of the restoration.
-Application for an Environmental Permit under the Environmental Impact Assessment Ordinance has been submitted.
-The restoration is expected to commence in February 2008.
+The study hall was declared a monument in May 2007. reinforced concrete side chambers Removal of modern paint and dentist replacement of defective brickwork Full internal and external cleaning and decoration Repair/Conservation of defective wooden carved features Conservation study and cartographic survey have been completed.
+Application for an Environmental Permit under the Environmental Impact Assessment Ordinance is being processed.
+Tender documents being prepared by ArchSD and the restoration is expected to commence in early 2008.